Baseball Winning the B1G Arms Race

 In his first season in Ann Arbor, Kenny coached Evan Hill, who was a Big Ten All-Freshman team selection and a Louisville Slugger Freshman All-American.
 Kenny also coached Matt Ogden, who led the Big Ten in earned-run average in conference games.
 The Michigan pitching staff shaved .60 runs off the ERA from 2012 while surrendering just 13 home runs, down from 32 in 2012.

-Kenny, an Ann Arbor native and Pioneer High School grad, comes to U-M after spending three seasons with Bakich at the University of Maryland as the Terrapins' pitching coach.
+Kenny, an Ann Arbor native and Pioneer High School grad, came to U-M after spending three seasons with Bakich at the University of Maryland as the Terrapins' pitching coach.
 He guided the Terps pitching staff that had a 3.21 team earned-run average in 2012, which was third in the Atlantic Coast Conference.
 The previous year, Maryland's staff was fifth in the ACC in ERA and 32nd nationally with 8.0 strikeouts per nine innings.
 In Kenny's first season at Maryland, the pitching staff set a school record with 464 strikeouts while ranking 16th nationally with 8.5 strikeouts per nine innings.
 Kenny also helped Maryland sign the school's first top-25 recruiting class in 2010 and develop draft picks in Adam Kolarek (11th round by the Mets in 2010) and Eric Potter (19th round by Oakland in 2011).

 Before coaching at Maryland, Kenny spent six seasons as the pitching coach and recruiting coordinator at Pepperdine University in Malibu, Calif.
 He helped the Waves to three West Coast Conference titles and five NCAA regional appearances, including regional final berths in 2004, 2005, 2006 and 2008.
 He coached the WCC Pitcher and Freshman of the Year in 2005 and the WCC Pitcher of the Year in 2006 and had a team ERA of 3.33 in 2007.
 As the recruiting coordinator, Kenny had multiple nationally-ranked classes, including the eighth-best class in 2005 and the 13th-best in 2008.